lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 ## LbGripper.moveToLR

 ### Mô tả
-This function moves both gripper arms to their desired angles for a desired amount of time (blocking the program flow).
+This function moves both gripper arms to their desired angles for a desired amount of time.

 ### Cú pháp
 ```